BigOunceChristo/bitpulse/doc/multisig-tutorial.md

 This tutorial also uses the default WPKH derivation path to get the xpubs and does not conform to [BIP 45](https://github.com/bitcoin/bips/blob/master/bip-0045.mediawiki) or [BIP 87](https://github.com/bitcoin/bips/blob/master/bip-0087.mediawiki).

-At the time of writing, there is no way to extract a specific path from wallets in bitpulse Core.
+At the time of writing, there is no way to extract a specific path from wallets in bitpulsed Core.
 For this, an external signer/xpub can be used.

 [PR #22341](https://github.com/bitcoin/bitcoin/pull/22341), which is still under development, introduces a new wallet RPC `getxpub`.
 It takes a BIP32 path as an argument and returns the xpub, along with the master key fingerprint.